BemiHQ/bemi/docs/docs/postgresql/destination-database.md

 VPN network, office or home network, etc.

 By default, a database has a single `0.0.0.0/0` CIDR notation and is accessible from any IP address.

+## TLS/SSL certificates

+A destination database uses TLS/SSL certificates for both encryption in transit and authentication on the server and client sides.
+The database comes with a certification authority (CA) and uses it for both client and server certificates, which are managed and renewed automatically.